-A rushed post, between the flipping weather patterns from dry sunny and cold, to wet, mild grey.
+A rushed post, between the flipping weather patterns from dry, sunny and cold, to wet, mild and grey.

-To Do, To Do, To Do … But daily seasonal reminders of the natural world springing back into life, after hibernation.
-The first Aconites, Hellebores, Crocus tommasinianus, and Iris reticulata are all now blooming.
+To do, To do, To do.
+But daily seasonal reminders of the natural world springing back into life, after hibernation.
+The first Winter Aconites, Eranthis hyemalis, Hellebores, Crocus tommasinianus, and Iris reticulata are all now blooming.

-The first spawn has been laid in the upper pond, (February 2nd), though the few frogs involved may have jumped the gun, as bitter Easterlies and freezing nights returned for the end of the week.
-The buzzard knows though that things are stirring…
+The first spawn has been laid in the upper pond, on February 2nd, though the few frogs involved may have jumped the gun, as bitter Easterlies and freezing nights returned for the end of the week.
+The buzzard knows though that things are stirring.

-However I’m suffering from photographic and mental overload, after two onerous tasks.
-Firstly putting together a forty minute film on how we’ve managed our soft rush mono-culture during the last 3 years in our wet meadows.
-Has anyone else reading ever put together their own film?
+However, I’m suffering from photographic and mental overload, after two onerous tasks.
+Firstly, putting together a forty minute film on how we’ve managed our soft rush, Juncus effusus, mono-culture during the last 3 years in our wet meadows.
+Has anyone else reading this ever put together their own film?

 If so, I’m sure you’ll sympathise.
 If not, it’s well worth a go sometime, if you possess a tiny streak of masochism in your character.
-On the one hand like many other time consuming tasks there is the initial rush of enthusiasm for the job ahead, and the desire to tell a logical story in an imaginative way – perhaps a little more challenging with such a mundane practical theme.
+On the one hand, like many other time consuming tasks, there’s the initial rush of enthusiasm for the job ahead, and the desire to tell a logical story in an imaginative way – perhaps a little more challenging with such a mundane practical theme.

 First the easy bit – a title: “Soft Rush – A Growing Problem”

 Then there’s the decision as to how to do it.